 Yet, in the end, most people judge Samson a failure, more or less.

 What I want you to understand as we go through this is that Samson is very much like us.
 This will come out as we go along.
 He is very much like specific ones of us.
-And maybe by the end of this sermon you will get an inkling of what I mean.
+Maybe by the end of this sermon you will get an inkling of what I mean.
 And, if you do not have that inkling by the end of this sermon, I will tell you!

 Turn to the book of Hebrews because we need to establish right as we begin that Samson is among the heroes of faith.
 And, he will be perfected in the first resurrection.
 That is what this section tells us.
 So, I want to establish that first so that you understand that we are talking about a man who is going to make it, but we have to see that in contradistinction to what he actually did in his life.
 And, it really gives you a great deal of appreciation for the grace of God.